BeastNeedsMoreTorque/primaries-2016/README.md

 Set the environment variable `AP_TEST=true` to incorporate test data from the Associated Press.

+Set the environment variable `LOG_LEVEL=debug` to see more log data.

 # Endpoints

 * `/primaries/GOP/AK`: Republican primary results in Alaska